subvertnormality/mosaic/README.md

 ### Sound design

-The first step we typically undertake when creating a song is to create the fundamental elements of the song from a sound design basis.
+The first step we typically undertake is to create a few basic voices.
 These initial attempts at sound design are unlikely to remain unchanged until the end of the song creation process, but they will provide a base from which to start sketching out the rhythmic, harmonic, and melodic elements of your composition.

 We begin by identifying the device we wish to use for certain elements.
 This could be an internal Norns player device, or perhaps an external drum machine, or elements of a modular patch.
 Whichever it may be, you need assign the device to a _Mosaic_ [channel](#channel).
 See the [device](#device) section for details on how to do this.
 You will find it helpful to group different instrumentation elements together.
 For example, we keep drums grouped to channels 1-6, harmonic and textural elements to channels 7-10, Melodic elements to 11-14, and reserve 15 and 16 for modulation channels.
 Whatever works for your specific song and music style is fine, of course.